Nominate a school that you think deserves recognition!

 We will let you know when we have sent the school their certificate and will tweet your nomination and include your Twitter handle, if you have one.

-We ask that you encourage your school to make the most of their achievement by downloading the award logo to use on their official letters, newsletters and any publicity materials, including a sample press release they can send to local press.
+We ask that you encourage your school to make the most of their achievement by downloading the award logo for this year (or download for 2018/2019) to use on their official letters, newsletters and any publicity materials, including a sample press release they can send to local press.
 You may be asked to supply a short quote or comment by press, which we encourage you to do!

 When tweeting about your nomination, please use #CWIGAward #readingforpleasure, tag @Soc_of_Authors and mention the school, librarian, staff or headteacher.
 If the award is given around an annual event or local festival you may like to mention that too, e.g. World Book Day, National Libraries Week etc. You can also download a flyer to send to schools.